Motorized Automaton for 4th July

 |

 I designed it using my animation software (Moho) because I can't face the prospect of spending months learning how to use a CAD program.
-It uses a similar mechanism to the dancer in Peter Markey's Guitarist and Dancer, although I've made the linkages vertical, with the crankshaft inside a box that will ultimately hold the motor.
+It uses a similar mechanism to the dancer in Peter Markey's Guitarist and Dancer, although I've made the linkages vertical so that they connect to the crankshaft and motor which are hidden inside a box at the base.
+The box was assembled from two wooden wine crates!

 I designed it using my animation software (Moho) because I can't face the prospect of spending months learning how to use a CAD program.
-It uses a similar mechanism to the dancer in Peter Markey's Guitarist and Dancer, although I've made the linkages vertical, with the crankshaft inside a box that will ultimately hold the motor.
+It uses a similar mechanism to the dancer in Peter Markey's Guitarist and Dancer, although I've made the linkages vertical so that they connect to the crankshaft and motor which are hidden inside a box at the base.
+The box was assembled from two wooden wine crates!